 U.S. investors in Kosovo are involved with projects in the construction, energy, and real estate development sectors.
 Kosovo has been designated as a beneficiary country under the Generalized System of Preferences (GSP) program; however, legal authorization for the GSP program has expired.
 As of August 1, 2013, imports previously eligible for duty-free treatment under GSP are subject to regular, normal trade relations duties.
 The U.S. Congress is considering legislation that would extend the authorization of GSP.

 Kosovo's Membership in International Organizations

-Kosovo joined the International Monetary Fund and the World Bank in 2009 and the European Bank for Reconstruction and Development in 2012.
+Kosovo joined the International Monetary Fund and the World Bank in 2009, the European Bank for Reconstruction and Development in 2012, and the Council of Europe’s Development Bank in 2013.
+It most recently joined the Council of Europe’s Venice Commission and the International Olympic Committee in 2014.
 It is not a member of the United Nations.
 It has a number of diplomatic missions and consular posts worldwide.